KnowsCount/wsc-lit/README.md

 ### ？ Introductory Questions

-- What was your favorite book growing up?
+- What was your favourite book growing up?
 Was it part of a series?
 - What is the best sequel you can remember?
 The worst?
 - Should different authors be allowed to write book sequels?
 - Should different directors be allowed to direct movie sequels?